Getting Started with WebStorm

 To create an empty WebStorm project

-Choose Create New Project on the Welcome screen.
-The Create New Project Dialog opens.on the main menu or click
+Select Create New Project on the Welcome screen.
+The Create New Project Dialog opens.from the main menu or click

 In the left-hand pane, choose Empty Project.
 In the right-hand pane, specify the application folder and click Create.